-For many travellers, the big attraction of the small tropical islands of Indonesia are the beaches.
-After travelling through the urban cities of central Java to reach our destination, we were looking forward to spending 10 days relaxing on the white sands of the Karimunjawa island beaches.
+For many travelers, the big attraction of the small tropical islands of Indonesia are the beaches.
+After travelling through the urban cities of Semarang and Jepara in central Java to reach our destination, we were looking forward to spending 10 days relaxing on the white sands of Karimunjawa island.

-For such a large island, there are surprisingly few decent beaches on Karimunjawa.
+For such a large island, there are surprisingly few good and easy-to-reach beaches on Karimunjawa.

 The best, unblemished beaches can be found on the smaller islands to the west and the east.
 To visit these places, you need to arrange a day-tour with one of the local tour organisers, such as Jon at SeaSky.

-On Karimunjawa island itself, we found just 3 beach areas worth visiting.
+On Karimunjawa island itself, we found the 5 best beach areas worth visiting.

-For all of these beaches, you have to walk out quite a way before it’s deep enough to swim.
+For all of these beaches, you have to walk out quite a way into the sea before it’s deep enough to swim.
 You also have to watch out for the razor-sharp coral, black stone fish and spiky sea urchins.

-In fact, the Karimunjawa island beaches are better suited for snorkeling than for swimming.
+In fact, many of Karimunjawa’s beaches are better suited for snorkeling than for swimming.

 On the eastern side of the island, the Breve Azurine resort has it’s own private beach, which is kept clean enough.
 If you’re prepared to pay their inflated room rates, you can relax on their beach and use their snorkeling equipment.